Nonresident Senior Fellow, Cyber Statecraft Initiative

 Read Full Bio

-Laura Galante is a nonresident senior fellow at the Cyber Statecraft Initiative of the Atlantic Council’s Brent Scowcroft Center on International Security.
+Laura Galante is a nonresident senior fellow at the Cyber Statecraft Initiative of the Atlantic Council’s Scowcroft Center for Strategy and Security.

 Laura analyzes how states use cyberspace, or more precisely, our information space.
 She describes a domain where militaries, intelligence services, criminal groups, and individuals actively pursue their interests—with far fewer restraints than in the physical world.